NamrathaP1999/Cloud-Computing-project/README.md

 # Property Value Analysis and Prediction on AWS

-This project focuses on predicting and analyzing Bengaluru's housing market by leveraging various machine learning techniques on the AWS platform[cite: 1].
+This project focuses on predicting and analyzing Bengaluru's housing market by leveraging various machine learning techniques on the AWS platform.

 ## Team